stefanofa/awesome/TOPICS.md

 *   [TanStack/store](https://github.com/TanStack/store) - 🤖 Framework agnostic, type-safe store w/ reactive framework adapters

-## backend

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
-It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

-*   [pocketbase/pocketbase](https://github.com/pocketbase/pocketbase) - Open Source realtime backend in 1 file

 ## caching

 *   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
 It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack